 There is no option to add any sensors to WLED because that would unnecessarily complicate things.
 Until recently, there wasn't even the option of adding a button.
 Though optional, there are now also options to add a relay an IR remote.

 WLED is a standalone product

 By providing an open and documented API, WLED can be integrated with any other application, for example Home Assistant.
-But other than the previously mentioned ESPHome, WLED doesn’t need Home Assistant to be controlled.
+But besides the previously mentioned ESPHome, WLED doesn't need Home Assistant to be controlled.
 There is a fully-featured web interface and even a highly rated app for Android and iOS, iPadOS, and Mac.

 Not being reliant on other applications has the added benefit that you could potentially build nodes using WLED for others to use in their home.
-The setup is simple enough and the app allows even novices to easily control them.
-The same can’t be said for ESPHome.
+The setup is simple enough, and the app allows even novices to easily control them.
+The same can't be said for ESPHome.